clojure-emacs/clojure-ts-mode/README.md

 > [!NOTE]
 >
-> `clojure-ts-mode` install the required grammars automatically, so for most
+> `clojure-ts-mode` installs the required grammars automatically, so for most
 > people no manual actions will be required.

 `clojure-ts-mode` makes use of the following Tree-sitter grammars:

-- The [experimental](https://github.com/sogaiu/tree-sitter-clojure/tree/unstable-20250526) version Clojure grammar.
+- The [experimental](https://github.com/sogaiu/tree-sitter-clojure/tree/unstable-20250526) version of the Clojure grammar.
 This version includes a few improvements, which potentially will be promoted to a stable release (See [the discussion](https://github.com/sogaiu/tree-sitter-clojure/issues/65)).
 This grammar is required for proper work of `clojure-ts-mode`.
 - [markdown-inline](https://github.com/tree-sitter-grammars/tree-sitter-markdown), which will be used for docstrings if available and if